Tips for an Agile, Digital-first Debt Collection Agency

 Entering a New Era of Debt Collections with Conversational Voice AI

 Debt collection companies have been automating various parts of their operations, much like companies in other industries.
-However, their core problem – the inability to automate intelligent spoken conversations – has impacted their ability to solve their core challenges.
+However, one of their core problems—the inability to automate complex conversations with consumers—has impacted their ability to solve their core challenges.

-• 100% Account Penetration: Digital Collection Agents can dial millions of calls within a few days, covering an agency’s entire debt portfolio.
-This has never been possible until now, as over a third of the files an agency has remain untouched.
+100% Account Penetration: A Voice AI solution can initiate and handle millions of calls within minutes, covering an agency’s entire debt portfolio in an impressively short amount of time.
+This level of automation has never been possible until recently; it’s important to note that over a third of an agency’s files often remain untouched.

-• File Segmentation for Better Recovery: For the first time, collectors can now see the entire picture of their portfolio.
-They can see the set of Right Part Contacts (RPCs), the propensity to pay, and other vital data.
-This power of segmentation is helping them optimize their collection strategy and improve collections.
+File Segmentation for Better Recovery: For the first time, collectors can now see the entire picture of their portfolio.
+As the Voice AI solution goes through the entire portfolio, collectors can see the set of right-party contacts (RPCs), the propensity to pay, and other crucial data that can inform a more strategic and data-driven recovery strategy, ultimately improving collections.

-• Better Decision-Making with Data Analytics: Voice AI also can analyze customer data and make informed decisions on the best course of action.
-For example, Voice AI can use data on a customer’s payment history, income, and expenses to determine the best payment plan for them.
-This data-driven approach can lead to more efficient and practical debt resolution outcomes and a better customer experience.
+Better Decision-making with Data Analytics: Artificial intelligence can analyze consumer data and make informed decisions on the best course of action.
+For example, Voice AI can use data on a consumer’s payment history, income, and expenses to determine the best payment plan for them.
+This data-driven approach can lead to more efficient and practical debt resolution outcomes and a better customer experience (CX).

-• Unprecedented Automation: One of the main benefits of Voice AI in debt collections is that it automates much of the manual work involved in the process.
-Debt collectors can use Voice AI to automate tasks such as calling customers, sending reminders, and recording customer interactions.
+Unprecedented Automation: One of the main benefits of Conversational Voice AI in debt collections is that it automates much of the manual work involved in the recovery process.
+Debt collectors can use Voice AI to automate tasks such as calling consumers, sending out payment reminders, and recording consumer interactions.
 This saves time and allows collectors to focus on more complex tasks, such as negotiating payment plans and resolving disputes.

-How to choose the best Conversational Voice AI solution provider?
+How to Choose the Right Conversational Voice AI Solution Provider for Your Company

 The most important thing to remember about a Voice AI solution is that it either works and satisfies the consumer, leading to positive outcomes and recovery, or it will lead to consumer frustration and significantly adverse outcomes.
 Hence the choice of vendor is highly vital.
 Here are a few things to consider:

-• Proven Track Record: To ensure a successful implementation, working with a Voice AI provider with a proven track record in the industry and who can provide a comprehensive and integrated solution is essential.
+Proven Track Record: To ensure a successful implementation, working with a Voice AI provider with a proven track record in the accounts receivables industry and who can provide a comprehensive and integrated solution is essential.
+Collection executives prefer to adopt solutions that have been in business in the accounts receivables industry for at least six months.

-• Ease of Integration: Another challenge when implementing Voice AI in debt collections is ensuring the technology is integrated with existing systems and processes.
-The provider’s capability to integrate with existing systems is one of the significant factors that must be considered while selecting the Voice AI vendor.
+Ease of Integration: Another priority when implementing Voice AI in debt collections is ensuring the technology is integrated with existing systems and processes.
+The provider’s capability to integrate with existing systems and other vendors—such as payment gateways—is one of the significant factors that must be considered while selecting a Voice AI vendor.

-• Ease of Deployment: One of the critical challenges in implementing Voice AI in debt collections is ensuring that the technology is user-friendly for debt collectors and customers.
-Make sure that your vendor’s solution is easy to use and deploy.
+Ease of Deployment and Use: One of the critical challenges in implementing Voice AI in debt collections is ensuring that the technology is user-friendly for debt collectors and consumers.
+Make sure that your vendor’s solution is easy to deploy and to use.

-• Speed of Deployment: The solution must be ready.
-No promise of building a solution in a few months should be considered because no working product is ready.
-Select a vendor ready to go live with essential inputs from your end.
+Speed of Deployment: The solution must be ready.
+No promise of building a solution in a few months should be considered, because no viable, working product is ready.
+Select a vendor who is ready to go live immediately after a series of well-defined tasks required on your end.

 Make the Right Choice

-The technology is remarkable and has proved its worth.
+Conversational AI technology is remarkable and has proved its worth in our industry and beyond.
 The only thing left for debt collectors is the selection of the right Voice AI vendor.
 Select the right vendor, and it will help you gain a competitive edge and show your tangible positive outcomes in a matter of weeks.

 Voice AI technology is about to change debt collections forever; don’t miss out!

-To learn more about how Voice AI can help support your human resources and scale their collection efforts with call automation, schedule a call with one of our experts or use the chat tool below.
+To learn more about how Voice AI can help solve your staffing challenges and improve your recovery strategy, use the chat tool below to schedule a call with one of our experts.

 What Is User Experience Research (UXR) in Voice AI?